Throughout our third culture childhoods between Asia and America, KChan and I got to see ketchup used in food in completely different ways.

 Meanwhile, in America, we grew up using ketchup as a condiment on burgers, fries, and hot dogs.
 We can’t even imagine ordering fries from In N Out without using any ketchup.

 Despite it’s now near universal appeal, ketchup has had a long history of being remixed.

 In the 17th Century, the Chinese mixed pickled fish and spices and called it ke-chiap.
 In the 18th Century, the U.K. prepared ketchup using mushrooms.
 It really wasn’t until a century after the original types that tomato-based ketchup appeared.

-A few weeks ago, KLee opened his refrigerator door one day and looked at all of the sauces he had.
-We had jokingly talked about doing an Iron Chef challenge against each other with all of the leftover ingredients in the fridge but our eyes came to a bottle of ketchup that was 3/4 full.
+A few weeks ago, KLee opened his refrigerator door and looked at all of the sauces.
+Our eyes came to a bottle of ketchup that was 3/4 full.

 - 3 cloves of garlic

 - Several green onions

 - 2 tbsp dark soy sauce (kecap manis) – for a keto-friendly version, heat up tamari and xylitol on a saucepan and stir together.

 - 3 tbsp of chili paste (sambal)